carpentries-incubator/lesson-parallel-python/episodes/delayed-evaluation.md

 :::keypoints
 - We can change the strategy by which a computation is evaluated.
 - Nothing is computed until we run `compute()`.
-- By using delayed evaluation, Dask knows which jobs can be run in parallel.
+- With delayed evaluation Dask knows which jobs can be run in parallel.
 - Call `compute` only once at the end of your program to get the best results.
 :::